 What do Bill Gates, Steve Jobs, Eric Schmidt, and Michael Phelps all have in common (besides achieving incredible success)?
 They’ve all received help from coaches, even well into their careers.
 In fact, they’ve attributed much of their success to what their coaches taught them.
 For example, Schmidt, former CEO of Google, says of leadership coaching: “A coach listens to the situation, figures out what everyone’s doing, and helps you figure out how to be successful.”
 Phelps explained the help he received more succinctly: “My coach removed the word ‘can’t’ from my vocabulary.”

-What Are the Benefits of Leadership Coaching?
+What Are the Benefits of a Leadership Coaching Program?

 For those wanting to reach their full potential, either individually or as a team, leadership coaching can help.
 Besides the benefits listed above, a leadership coach teaches people skills to resolve workplace conflict, strategies for reaching company goals, how to increase job satisfaction, and ways to improve their emotional intelligence.
 Leadership coaching makes for more well-rounded workers, creating leaders throughout an organization.
 This, in turn, makes the organization more agile and able to solve problems quickly and smoothly.